 - Inability to recall important events or situations

 If you cannot remember what happened while you were drunk, then you may be vulnerable or liable for certain events or situations that occurred.
-Also, you have no way of controlling these events or situations.
-Seek professional help at the addiction treatment center in Houston, TX.
+If you regularly black out, you are at a high risk of injury or death.

 Are Blackouts a Sign of Addiction?

-How dangerous is an alcohol blackout?
-An alcohol blackout is dangerous because it may be a sign of an addiction.
+Not only are blackouts dangerous, but they are a serious sign of addiction.
 A single instance of an alcohol blackout is a sign of substance abuse.
-However, if you continue to blackout and have multiple episodes over a long period, then you may have an addiction to alcohol.
+Still, if you continue to blackout and have multiple episodes over a long period, then you may have an addiction to alcohol.
+Other signs of alcohol addiction include:

-Get Help for Alcohol Addiction at Right Step Houston
+Get Help for Alcohol Addiction at The Right Step Houston